 2.1.10.
-Miscellaneous working hours provisions
+MISCELLANEOUS WORKING HOURS PROVISIONS

-On the first working day after Christmas, daytime work in shops shall begin at 10:00.
+On the first working day after Christmas, daytime work in shops shall begin at 10.00.

-All workers have the right to refuse to do after-hours/nighttime/overtime work, and if they do so, they shall not be made to suffer in any way.
+All workers have the right to refuse to do after-hours/night-time/overtime work, and if they do so, they shall not be made to suffer in any way.

-Regarding annual working hours, reference is made to the appendix on annual working hours.
+Regarding annual working hours, reference is made to the appendix on annual working hours, on page 57.